 - Myocardial infarction

 - Heart replacement

 - Transient loss of nervous system function

-Aviation Medical Examiners (AME’s) typically are NOT authorized to grant Special Issuance certification.
+Aviation Medical Examiners (AME’s) generally are NOT authorized to grant the initial authorization for Special Issuance certification.
 Some pilot membership groups have issued statements which many airmen have interpreted incorrectly.
 Many pilots only hear or see the statement “ AME’s authorized…..special issuance medicals” and don’t notice that it is only for certain types of special issuance waiver renewals which have been previously approved by the actual FAA vs. a private physician who is designated to perform FAA medical examinations.
 Special Issuance waivers typically must be issued by an FAA government employee versus an AME who is designated by the FAA to perform flight physicals or FAA medical examinations.

 Some consider it logical to have an AME coordinate the Special Issuance process.
 While one-stop-shopping may be an attractive option, this arrangement may forfeits confidentiality and can put the pilot in a defensive posture.
 Many find themselves frustrated when their AME ends up deferring the case to the Aeromedical Branch in Oklahoma.
 This means the pilot does not walk out of the AME’s office with a medical in-hand and in many of these cases, the pilot waits several months only to receive a letter from the FAA asking the pilot for more records or information.

 While Aviation Medical Examiners are permitted to renew certain Special Issuance waivers, in most cases the initial waiver authorization must be granted from the Federal Air Surgeon first.
 This is typically authorized by a letter to the pilot from the Aeromedical Certification Branch of the FAA in Oklahoma City.